-At the end of the school year, in preparation for the subsequent school year, school administration and the district Title I Parent and Community Engagement Coordinator present the current school PFEP, parent-teacherstudent compact, and proposed uses of Title I family engagement funds at SAC meetings at Title I schools.
-At the meeting, parents and school staff discuss and review the PFEP plan, compact, and use of Title I funds and provide verbal or written suggestions and feedback.
+At the end of the school year, in preparation for the subsequent school year, school administration and the district Title I Parent and Community Engagement Coordinator present the current school PFEP, parent-teacher-student Compact, and proposed uses of Title I Family Engagement Funds at Title I School SAC meetings.
+At the meeting, parents and school staff discuss and review the Parent and Family Engagement Plan, Compact, and use of Title I funds.
+Parents, school leadership and teachers all have the opportunity during these meetings to provide verbal or written input and feedback.

 A portion of the conversation focuses on the successes and challenges of elements of the plan implemented during the current school year and solicits suggestions for improvements.
-Additionally, the current plan will be shared publicly on the public school website with parent feedback forms in English, Spanish, and Haitian Creole available for anonymous, online feedback.
+Additionally, the current plan will be shared publicly on the school website with parent feedback forms in English, Spanish, and Haitian Creole available for anonymous, online feedback.
 The information and feedback solicited will be shared at a Title I SAC meeting at each school at the start of the school year and copies of the feedback form will be made available on the school website, at Title I events, and in print in the school Parent Resource Center.